samlzz/ctemplate/README.md

      - Automatically includes the header file in the source file.
    - **Do not use**:
      - This function is an auxiliair function for hppcreate and hcreate functions
-	 - It is not protected from bad entries, so i preconised to use already existing functions or create your that will use this one.
+     - It is not protected from bad inputs, so I recommend using the already existing functions or creating your own that will use this one.

 #### 4. **`hppcreate`**